dijasila/GPAW/doc/tutorials/rpa/rpa_tut.rst

 10.61	 4.84    4.94    9.78	  	9.89
 ======   =====   =====   ======       ============

-It should be noted that in general, the accuaracy of RPA is comparable to (or worse) that of PBE calculations and N2 is just a special case where RPA performs better than PBE.
+It should be noted that in general, the accuracy of RPA is comparable to (or worse) that of PBE calculations and N2 is just a special case where RPA performs better than PBE.
 The major advantage of RPA is the non-locality, which results in a good description of van der Waals forces.
-The true power of RPA thus only comes into play for systems where dispersive interaction dominate.
+The true power of RPA thus only comes into play for systems where dispersive interactions dominate.

 Example 2: Adsorption of graphene on metal surfaces
 ===================================================

-As an example where dispersive interactions are known to play a prominent role, we consider the case af graphene adsorpbed on a Co(0001) surface [#Olsen]_.
+As an example where dispersive interactions are known to play a prominent role, we consider the case of graphene adsorbed on a Co(0001) surface [#Olsen]_ and [#Olsen0]_.
 First, the input .gpw files are generated with the following script:

 .. literalinclude:: gs_graph_Co.py